NCIP/cacore-sdk/README.md

 # Sub Projects
    * caCORE Workbench

-     The caCORE Workbench is a tool with a graphical user interface (GUI) to facilitate the creation of a caBIG silver or gold compliant system.
-The caCORE Workbench acts as a process guide and an integrated platform, enabling the user to more readily create a Data or Analytical service on the Grid.
+     The caCORE Workbench is a tool with a graphical user interface (GUI) to facilitate the creation of standards-based interoperable systems.
+The caCORE Workbench acts as a process guide and an integrated platform, enabling the user to more readily create a Data or Analytical service on the caGrid.

      The following process workflows are supported:
      1. Creation of a UML Model (ArgoUML, Enterprise Architect)
      2. Semantic integration (SIW, CDE Browser, UML Model Browser, Curation Tool)
      3. Model mapping (caAdapter)
      4. Application creation and deployment (SDK)
-     5. Creation of a grid service (Introduce)
+     5. Creation of a caGrid service (Introduce)

       * [Community Wiki] (https://wiki.nci.nih.gov/display/caCORE/caCORE+Workbench)
       * [Binaries packages] (https://wiki.nci.nih.gov/display/caCORE/caCORE+Workbench+Downloads)